tanim409/ExpenseTracker/README.md

 A simple REST API to track daily expenses.
 Built with Spring Boot and MySQL.

 # What does it do ?
-1.Create an account and login securely.
+1. Create an account and login securely.
-2.Add categories (like Food, Transport, HealthCare).
+2. Add categories (like Food, Transport, HealthCare).
-3.Track expenses with date and amount.
+3. Track expenses with date and amount.
-4.View all expenses anytime.
+4. View all expenses anytime.

 # Tech i used
 1. Java 21